Marquez-David/SpotifyClone/README.md

 5. `Utils` #Contains helper functions that are used across different parts of the application.
 6. `Assets` #The Assets directory is used to store static files, such as images, fonts, or other resources required by the project.

-Before installation, make sure it is inside the source main directory.
+Before installation, make sure you are inside the source main directory.

 ## Installation